camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

   namespace: aurora-namespace
 ```

 The setup required on the Aurora Postgres side is to actually create the user and assign the required permissions to it.
-The following is an example when connected to the postgres database, it can also be realized differently.
-See [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.IAMDBAuth.DBAccounts.html#UsingWithRDS.IAMDBAuth.DBAccounts.PostgreSQL) as reference.
+The following is an example when connected to the Postgres database, and can also be realized differently.
+See the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.IAMDBAuth.DBAccounts.html#UsingWithRDS.IAMDBAuth.DBAccounts.PostgreSQL) for reference.

 ```SQL
 # create user and grant rds_iam role, which requires the user to login via IAM authentication over password